kedwards/asdf-git-worktree-wrapper/README.md

 git-worktree-wrapper --help
 ```

-Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
-install & manage versions.
+Check [asdf](https://github.com/asdf-vm/asdf) or [mise](https://mise.jdx.dev/walkthrough.html#installing-dev-tools) readme for more instructions on how to install & manage versions.

 # Contributing